gigablah/durian/README.md

 Why method chaining?
 The simple reason is that embedding the next route or method segment inside the route handler function forces us to execute the handler first before proceeding, thus potentially incurring expensive initialization code even if the request results in an error.
 Here, we stack the handler functions as each segment matches, and execute all of them in one go only if the route and method match is successful.

 (At least, that was the original intention.
-Currently the framework utilizes [nikic/fast-route][4], which compiles all the routes into a single regex mapping to all handler stack combinations.)
+Currently the framework utilizes [nikic/fast-route][4], which compiles all the routes into a single regex that maps to handler stack combinations.)

 Note that `Application::route` starts a new segment and returns a new `Route` object.
 The method functions map to all the common HTTP request methods (get, post, put, delete, patch, options) and return the same `Route`.
 All the routing methods accept an arbitrary number of handler functions, so you can encapsulate surrounding operations (such as the ones in the example above) into a separate generator: